spacetelescope/jwst_magic/README.md

 [![STScI](https://img.shields.io/badge/powered%20by-STScI-blue.svg?colorA=707170&colorB=3e8ddd&style=flat)](http://www.stsci.edu)
 [![Build Status](https://ssbjenkins.stsci.edu/job/STScI/job/jwst_magic/job/master/badge/icon)](https://ssbjenkins.stsci.edu/job/STScI/job/jwst_magic/job/master/)

-> **WARNING**: As of April 2022, active development and maintanence has ceased on this project since it was expected and developed to be used solely during JWST OTE Commissioning.
+> **WARNING**: As of April 2022, active development and maintenance has ceased on this project since it was expected and developed to be used solely during JWST OTE Commissioning which is complete.
+*No further support of this project should be expected.*

 For use internal to STScI, please clone our mirror repository on grit: https://grit.stsci.edu/JWST-FGS/jwst-magic/ For developers, see the GitHub repository: https://github.com/spacetelescope/jwst_magic/